ncatlab/nlab-content/pages/587.md

 +--{.un_example}
 ###### Exercise
-Now that the category of contexts of the theory of a group has been completely defined, describe that category (up to [[equivalence of categories|equivalence]]) in terms familiar to an algebraist.
+Now that the category of contexts (in one sense) of the theory of a group has been completely defined, describe that category (up to [[equivalence of categories|equivalence]]) in terms familiar to an algebraist.
 In particular, compare it to the [[Grp|category of groups]].
 =--

 +--{.proof}